-Chad Kinch was a professional basketball player for the Cleveland Cavaliers and the Dallas Mavericks in the early 80’s. his position was point guard and shooting guard.
+Chad Kinch was a professional basketball player for the Cleveland Cavaliers and the Dallas Mavericks in the early 80’s.
+His position was the point guard and shooting guard.
 Unfortunately, he died years later in 1994 from AIDS complications at the age of 35 in his home state New Jersey.

 10. Charlie Barnett

 Charlie Barnett was a comedian and actor from West Virginia.
 He is well-known for being on Def Comedy Jam.
-He instantly made a name for himself in the late 1970s and early 1980s,while performing in parks in New York.
-He contracted HIV by his use of heroin.
-He died March 16, 1996 due to AIDS at the age of 41.
+Instantly he made a name for himself in the late 1970s and early 1980s while performing in parks in New York.
+Sadly, he contracted HIV by his use of heroin.
+His passing was on March 16, 1996, due to AIDS at the age of 41.